Birth of the work “Island in Peace”

 This pause is essential — it gives the work a chance to breathe, to settle before being continued.

-03 Third stage (4 days): Reflection.
+03 Third stage (4 days): Final Bloom.

 Then comes the time for precision and construction.